How to get back into working out

 What do you need to get back into working out?

 If it’s been a while since you worked out, you might be wondering how to get back in the swing of things.
-A good place to begin is by conducting a personal inventory to determine your motivations, goals and current fitness level.
+A good place to begin is conducting a personal inventory to determine your motivations, goals and current fitness level.

-In addition to that, you’ll probably need to make a few investments in anticipation of your return to the gym, studio or trail.
+You’ll probably also need to make a few investments in anticipation of your return to the gym, studio or trail.
 Besides workout clothes and athletic shoes, you may need new headphones, water bottles or home exercise equipment.

 What to know before you begin working out again